 Beginning in the 1990s, the California State University (CSU) began to recognize the value of community-based learning as a vehicle that would meet the state's changing educational needs while also imparting vital civic skills and knowledge.
 In 1997, infrastructure was established at all 23 campuses and the systemwide office, the Board of Trustees passed a landmark resolution calling for the creation of service opportunities for all students, and outside funding was secured (calstate.edu/cce).

-At that time, service learning was supported through the now-defunct Office of Instructional Services.
-In February of 2001, Mack Lovett, AVP of Instructional Services hired Mary D'Alleva as the Director of Service Learning.
-The first step in our campus beginning to institutionalize service learning.
-After being housed briefly in 2004 in Academic Programs and Graduate Studies, the Service Learning Program moved into Faculty Development where it has been since.
-The mission of the Service Learning Program was to support faculty and community partners.
-In 2013, the Service Learning Program became the Center for Community Engagement, broadening the scope of work to include a variety of curricular and co-curricular efforts.
+At that time, community-based learning was supported through the now-defunct Office of Instructional Services.
+In February of 2001, Mack Lovett, AVP of Instructional Services hired Mary D'Alleva as the Director of Community-Based Learning.
+The first step in our campus beginning to institutionalize community-based learning.
+After being housed briefly in 2004 in Academic Programs and Graduate Studies, the Community-Based Learning Program moved into Faculty Development where it has been since.
+The mission of the Community-Based Learning Program was to support faculty and community partners.
+In 2013, the Community-Based Learning Program became the Center for Community Engagement, broadening the scope of work to include a variety of curricular and co-curricular efforts.

 What does the CCE do?

 - document, gather, and disseminate data on community engagement activities and events for the campus and community

 - advise and consult on best practices; develop and share resources for faculty and community partners